LucDupAtGitHub/PDBP/README.md

 ###  `FactorialMain` using `activeProgram`

-We already stated that, for *type classes*, we are going to use the *dependency injection by* `import` technique.
-Type classes need imported `val`'s to be `implicit`.
-So let's move on and define an `implicit val` that we can `import` later on.
+Let's move on and define an `implicit val` that we can `import` later on.

 ```scala
 package pdbp.program.implicits.active